blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 Non-Muslims didn't have to fight for Muslim religious wars.
 So this tax was held to support those who protected them.

+Elon Musk would pay $1000 in Jizya in the most expensive caliphates I could find.
+Elon Musk, if he were Muslim, would end up paying a wealth tax that would be $7.9 Billion.
+Unless I’ve misplaced a zero somewhere, I think that’s 790 million percent more.

 > [!NOTE] Forms of antisemitism
 > - Religious (Jew as Christ-killer),
 > - Economic (Jew as banker, usurer, money-obsessed),